The Month-End Close Process: Everything You Need to Know

 • Encourage transparency between team members

 Working from home is challenging in different ways.
 For instance, parents will have additional duties with their children.
-Be upfront with availability, stand up times, and get in the habit of updating statuses on Slack (refer to our WFH template for more details).
+Be upfront with availability, stand up times, and get in the habit of updating statuses on Slack.
 If you’re going to be away from your computer for 1 hour while your colleagues are waiting for something: advise them so they don’t wonder where you are.
 Don’t be the bottleneck.

 • Use a video conferencing system